Frequently Asked Questions About Our Trips

 Besides bear watching, there is bird watching, incredible fossil hunting, tide pooling and beach combing.

-Our cabins easily accommodate a couple or family traveling together.
+Our safari tents easily accommodate a couple traveling together.
 We also have the availability to take single travelers without additional charges.
-Single travelers will get their own single cabin.
+Single travelers will get their own single tent.

-Our heated cabins are furnished with large cots, sleeping bags, liners, pillows, a table, chairs and a vanity and can easily accommodate a family of four.
+Our tents are furnished with large cots, sleeping bags, liners, and pillows.

 Are meals included and how are they served?